Ein erlesener Ort für ein romantisches Abendessen zu zweit, ein Familienessen oder ein entspannender Abend mit Freunden.

 Your safety and well-being are of the utmost importance to us, and for this reason, we have rethought all of our procedures in order to welcome you back safely.

-Smoked salmon salad with garlic and herb croutons, salad leaves and crème fraîche with citrus
+Smoked fish salad with garlic and herb croutons and green salad leaves

-Iberian pork tenderloin with sweet potato, seasonal sautéed vegetables and coconut and toasted cashew nut sauce
+Free-range chicken with sweet potato, sautéed garden vegetables and chorizo sauce

 Eine Taylor's Erfahrung